Trial to begin for pharmacist linked to fungal meningitis outbreak

 Now jurors will begin to weigh evidence against a pharmacist who prosecutors say is directly responsible for 25 of those deaths.

-Jury selection in the trial for pharmacist Barry Cadden, 50, is expected to begin Wednesday.
+Jury selection in the trial of pharmacist Barry Cadden, 50, is expected to begin Wednesday.
 Cadden, owner and head pharmacist of New England Compounding Center, known as NECC, is charged with 25 counts of second-degree murder in connection to the 2012 outbreak.

 The deaths were allegedly caused by contaminated vials of preservative-free methylprednisolone acetate, a steroid manufactured by the compounding pharmacy.

-NECC's supervisory pharmacist, Glenn A. Chin, is also charged with 25 counts of second-degree murder, though a trial date for Chin has not yet been set.
+NECC's supervisory pharmacist, Glenn A. Chin, also is charged with 25 counts of second-degree murder, though a trial date for Chin has not yet been set.
 Both Cadden and Chin face a maximum of up to life in prison if convicted on all counts, according to the US Attorney's office.

 The US Justice Department noted in 2014 that the murder charges do "not require the government to prove Cadden and Chin had specific intent to kill the 25 patients, but rather that (they) acted with extreme indifference to human life."